Covent Garden: Bow Street Magistrates' Court building

 The building, opposite the Royal Opera House, was opened in 1881 to house both a Magistrates' Court and a police station.
 As well as dealing with local petty criminals, a number of high-profile defendants appeared in the court, including Oscar Wilde, Dr Crippen and the Kray twins, and those facing extradition proceedings, such as Augusto Pinochet and James Earl Ray.

 The police station closed in 1992, with its work moving to the more modern Charing Cross police station.
 The court building's Grade II listed status meant it was not economic to update it to modern standards and the court closed in July 2006.
 Sold to developers, planning permission was obtained to convert the building into a hotel and museum.
 A 91-room hotel and a public restaurant, run by the New York based NoMad chain, opened in May 2021, as did a museum of local police history in the former police station.

 Freemasons' Hall

 Freemasons' Hall is the headquarters of the United Grand Lodge of England and the Supreme Grand Chapter of Royal Arch Masons of England, as well as a meeting place for many Masonic Lodges in the London area.
 It is in Great Queen Street between Holborn and Covent Garden and has been a Masonic meeting place since 1775.
 Parts of the building are open to the public daily, and its preserved classic Art Deco style, together with its regular use as a film and television location, have made it a tourist destination.

+Historical diversity

+London newspaper adverts printed in the 17th and 18th century confirm the presence of free and unfree men, women and children of African and Asian heritage living and working in the area.
+Like "Sarah", a young enslaved woman of colour who ran away from Mary Vernon, at Fishers Warehouse in Tavistock Street, Covent Garden in 1746.